-The principal activities of the Group are provision of cold storage and related services, trading and related services in the People's Republic of China (the "PRC") and investment holding.
-The Group also had operation of karaoke outlets and related services in the PRC which was discontinued in prior year (see note 10).
+The principal activities of the Group are provision of cold storage and related services, trading and related services in the People's Republic of China (the "PRC"), money lending services and investment holding.

 The consolidated financial statements are presented in Hong Kong dollars, which is the same as the functional currency of the Company.